43 C Is What Fahrenheit

 The different values and degree sizes between Celsius and Fahrenheit stem from their historical development and the choice of reference points.
 Anders Celsius, a Swedish astronomer, developed the Celsius scale, basing it on the freezing and boiling points of water.
 Gabriel Fahrenheit, a German physicist, developed his scale using a different set of reference points, resulting in a scale with a different degree size and offset.

 The conversion formulas aren't arbitrary; they reflect the relationship between the size of the degrees in each scale.
-The 9/5 factor accounts for the difference in the size of a degree, while the +32 accounts for the offset between the zero points of the two scales.
+In real terms, the 9/5 factor accounts for the difference in the size of a degree, while the +32 accounts for the offset between the zero points of the two scales.
 Understanding this underlying relationship helps in grasping the logic behind the conversion process.

 Practical Applications of Temperature Conversions